Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Dynamo principles

 Upon first glance, it seems reasonable that the magnetic Reynolds number must be larger than unity for dynamo action to be possible.
 However, more rigorous theoretical analyses suggest that the lower bound for $\Rm$ is instead closer to $\pi^2$ and planetary numerical dynamo simulations typically find $\Rm$ must be larger than $\sim 20-50$ for self-sustained dynamo action to occur.
 These higher values are due to the complexities in the velocity field morphologies that cannot be captured in the simple estimate given in Eq.~(\ref{eq:reynolds}):'' after all, it is a big leap from small-scale field generated on the scale of the flow (such as sketched in Fig.~\ref{fluxrope-dyn}) to a large-scale field.
-In cool stars, $\Rm$ typically far exceeds critical values for dynamo action because of the large scales and relatively fast flows involved (see Sect.~H-III:5.3.2).
+In cool stars, $\Rm$ typically far exceeds critical values for dynamo action because of the large scales and relatively fast flows involved (see Sect.~III:5.3.2).

-A perspective of what actually supplies the energy to power the dynamo is provided by integrating the induction equation Eq.~(\ref{induction}) over the object's volume to establish the total energy in the system:
+A perspective of \indexit{dynamo!power source}what actually supplies the energy to power the dynamo is provided by integrating the induction equation Eq.~(\ref{induction}) over the object's volume to establish the total energy in the system: